 As you do this more and more, you will start to have a better sense of what you’re spending and what things cost, which can help with further planning and cutting costs.

 The one place where I occasionally go off my list is when I find a good sale on an item that I know we will definitely eat.
 It could be meat that I can freeze for future weeks, snack foods that are shelf stable, or staples such as grains or frozen vegetables.

 Shop in Season

-Not only is seasonal produce more flavorful and more likely to be local, but it is also usually the best deal.
-So enjoy those berries while they are at their peak and savor those tomatoes when they are abundant.
+Not only is seasonal produce more flavorful and more likely to be local, but it’s also usually the best deal.
+So, enjoy those berries while they are at their peak and savor those tomatoes when they are abundant.

 Consider a Farm Share